-Emilio was born in 1930 in Luarca, Asturias, Spain to a loving mother and charismatic father who fought in the Spanish Civil War.
+Emilio's story begins in 1930 when he was was born in Luarca, Asturias, Spain to a loving mother and charismatic father who fought in the Spanish Civil War.
 Emilio’s father was a mechanic for the rebellion against Dictator Francisco Franco and was seen as a ‘rebel’ and a ‘trouble-maker.’
 Because of this, Emilio’s family was made a target by the Spanish Nationalists and they knew that threat to their safety was imminent.
 Young Emilio, his mother, and his brother fled to his Aunt’s house on the Spanish countryside to hide.
 Sequestered inside by fear, they went out for food at night so as not to be seen or caught.

 In 1935, the family emigrated from Spain to Cuba, where Emilio’s maternal grandmother lived.
 At just nearly six years old, Emilio boarded a ship to Cuba, spending twelve days on the voyage to a safer home for his family.
 He never saw his father again.
 At eight years old, while in Cuba, Emilio received word that his father had died.